humaine-anac/competition-ui/README.md

 # competition-ui

 ## How to Initiate:
 npm install

-# To open the webpage
+# To open the webpage and start both required node servers:
 npm start

-# To open the webpage and start the required servers
-npm run dev